WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

    1. Tool Tip:
       Retain apostrophes in contractions and possessives, but not those in plural possessives and other miscellaneous cases.
    2. Tool Tip Extended:
+      Selecting this option within the remove punctuation menu will remove apostrophes that are not in the middle of a word and then remove apostrophe from the map of punctuation to be removed.
    3. Example:

    4. Issue/Questions: